 Root, root, root.

-If you want to take total control of your Nexus 5, install a custom ROM, remove native applications, or just want to try out some apps which require root access, then maybe it is time to check out rooting your Nexus 5.
-Follow our step by step tutorial on how to root the Google Nexus 5 on Android Lollipop 5.0.
+If you want to take total control of your Nexus 5, install a custom ROM, remove native applications, or try out some apps that require root access, then maybe it is time to consider rooting your Nexus 5.
+Follow our step by step tutorial on how to root the Google Nexus 5 to get started.

 Having a little bit of an issue with your Nexus 5 not being able to last the entire day?
 It may be because of some of the settings that are enabled by default.
-Of course, Lollipop comes with the fantastic battery saver mode, but if you’re looking to gain a little bit more life, you can first stop the device from constantly searching for Wi-Fi and limiting the amount of GPS requests that your device makes.
-In order to stop constant searching of Wi-Fi, simply go to Settings > Wi-Fi > Advanced Options.
-From there, you can decide whether you can to keep Wi-Fi on when the device is asleep, so that it's not always scanning, and also enable Wi-Fi optimization.
+Marshmallow comes with the fantastic battery saver mode, but if you’re looking to gain a little bit more life, you can first stop the device from constantly using Wi-Fi during sleep.

-From there, you can head alter a number of things, like turning "scanning always available" off to improve your battery life.
-Another battery saving tip would be to use only your Wi-Fi and mobile networks, as opposed to GPS, in order to determine your location.
+Another battery saving tip is to use only your Wi-Fi and mobile networks, as opposed to GPS, in order to determine your location.
 You can access these settings in Settings > Location.
 While this might reduce the accuracy of localization services, it will help save some of your battery over the course of the day if you set it to Battery saving instead of High accuracy.